 The outlet goes by different names and voltage ratings like 110-,115- and 120-volt AC outlets, and they are found in sedans, SUVs, trucks and minivans, though they all serve the same purpose and offer a house-style pronged power outlet inside your vehicle, in addition to the common probe-style DC outlets that accept phone and portable GPS chargers.

-As cool as it would be to plug an electric snow blower or refrigerator into your car, not everything with a plug will work.
-The plug has its limitations, and there are guidelines to follow in order to use electronic devices safely.
+As cool as it would be to plug an electric snow blower or refrigerator into your vehicle, not everything with a plug works.
+The outlet has its limitations, and there are guidelines to follow in order to use electronic devices safely.

-Around the Cars.com office, the AC outlets see all types of use in the cars we test.
+Around the Cars.com office, the AC outlets see all types of plugs from various devices.
 They help warm game-day meatballs in a slow cooker and inflate a mattress while camping.
 They also come in handy for keeping an iPad charged during a road trip to occupy kids' attention.
-Most commonly, the AC outlets help us work on the go by functioning as a portable charging station for laptops and camera batteries; the outlets also charge phones faster than the USB port.
+Most commonly, the AC outlets help us work on the go by functioning as a portable charging station for laptops and camera batteries; the outlets also charge cell phones faster than a standard USB port.

-Most new cars have around a 150-watt maximum rating, which is good for most portable and small electronic devices.
+Most new vehicles with this feature have around a 150-watt maximum rating, which is good for most portable and small electronic devices.
 A simple way to check if the device is car-friendly is to look for a wattage rating on the bottom of a device or power supply or in the device's owner's manual.

 Moral of the story: Readers are leaders when it comes to safely using electronics in the car.